mattermost/docs/source/administration/prev-config-settings.rst

 *Available in Enterprise Edition E20*

 .. note::
    In line with Microsoft ADFS guidance we recommend `configuring intranet forms-based authentication for devices that do not support WIA <https://docs.microsoft.com/en-us/windows-server/identity/ad-fs/operations/configure-intranet-forms-based-authentication-for-devices-that-do-not-support-wia>`_.

-Enable authentication with Office 365 by selecting ``Office 365 (Beta)`` from **OAuth 2.0 > Select OAuth 2.0 service provider**
+Enable authentication with Office 365 by selecting ``Office 365 (Beta)`` from **OAuth 2.0 > Select OAuth 2.0 service provider**.

 **True**: Allow team creation and account signup using Office 365 OAuth.
 To configure, input the **Application ID** and **Application Secret Password** credentials.
 See `the documentation <https://docs.mattermost.com/deployment/sso-office.html>`__ for more detail.